Jane, Chair and Founder of SEDS

 Having graduated from Durham University where she studied Biological Sciences, Clemmie is currently applying for a place at Postgraduate Medical School.
 Having had work experience in both Hospitals and Care Homes for those with severe learning difficulties, she wishes to gain some more experience working for healthcare charities.

-Clemmie volunteered for SEDS for several months and although had not heard about hypermobility and associated conditions became thoroughly interested in it's complexity and reach of the disorders and conditions.
+Clemmie volunteered for SEDS for over year now and although had not heard about hypermobility and associated conditions became thoroughly interested in it's complexity and reach of the disorders and conditions.
 She applied to be a Trustee and was delighted, as was SEDS to have her on Board.

 In her free time she enjoys reading and going for runs.